HOW TO ANSWER: Why Should We Hire You?

 Don’t try to wing it.
 You should take the time to prepare your 3-4 bullet points and look for opportunities to customize for any new opportunity.
 Then, you must PRACTICE delivering your sales pitch until it feels comfortable.

 This is not the time to be modest or self-deprecating.
-You must be ready, willing, and able to talk about what makes you a great hire.
+You must know how to answer what makes you unique.
 This will require some practice if you are naturally a bit modest.

 You don’t have to be super-confident like the candidate in the video example above.
 You can use your own style.
 If you’re not comfortable making value statements about yourself (i.e. “I am the perfect candidate.”), you can stick to fact (“I have ten years of experience, got promoted, broke the sales record, won the award, delivered on time and on budget, received kudos from my manager/client, etc.”)